jsenv/core/packages/test/README.md

 ## 1.3 Assertion library

+The test above is split in 3 steps, called arrange, act, assert

+- arrange: import the function to test
+- act: calls that function with some params
+- assert: compare actual with expected and throw an error if it fails

-To keep example very basic no assertion library is used.
-In practice test would likely use one.
-The diff below shows how the test would be written in that case.
+In the example no assertion library was used during the "assert" step.
+The code below shows how the test would be written with the help of [@jsenv/assert](../packages/assert).
+Note that any other assertion library would work.

 ```diff
 + import { assert } from "@jsenv/assert"